Providenciales Free Things to Do

 Most visitors come to the Turks and Caicos for one thing—our spectacular beaches and ocean.
 Our archipelago certainly doesn’t disappoint in this regard as there are almost one hundred named beaches in the country, and hundreds of additional unnamed patches of pristine sand across our uninhabited islands and cays.

 Guests and locals alike can enjoy the sand and sun without paying a penny, as all beaches are public up to the high tide point.
 This doesn’t guarantee access across private land, but there is no entry fee at any public access.

-Smith’s Reef are located near central Providenciales and are easy and safe to explore.
-Reefs begin close off the beach, and you’ll see colorful fish, vibrant coral, sea fans, turtles, stingrays and more.
+The Bight Reef and Smith’s Reef are located near central Providenciales and are easy and safe to explore.
+Reefs begin close off the beach, and you’ll see colorful fish, vibrant coral, sea fans, turtles, stingrays, and more.